José Lino Vaamonde

-Early years (1900–1936)
+Early years (1900–1935)

 José Lino Vaamonde Valencia was born in Alongos, Orense, Spain, on 20 April 1900.

-He was one of eight brothers born into a well-off family connected with the counts of Torre de Penela.
+He was one of eight brothers born into a family connected with the counts of Torre de Penela.
 He studied Exact Sciences at the Central University (1921) and Architecture at the Superior Technical School of Architecture of Madrid (1927).

 He qualified as an architect in 1928.

-He was also secretary of the Real Madrid football club.

-Vaamonde participated in construction of the Madrid Metro and the Ourense-Santiago railway.

 He worked at the Cadastre Service of the Ministry of Finance, and was a founder of the Architects' Association of Madrid.

+Vaamonde participated in construction of the Madrid Metro and the Ourense-Santiago railway.He was also secretary of the Real Madrid football club.

 In 1934 he married Flora Horcada.

-They had one son, Joselino, born in Valencia in 1937.
+They had one son born in Valencia in 1937.

 From December 1935 Vaamonde was an active member of the Republican Left (IR).

 Spanish Civil War (1936–1939)

 In 1936 Vaamonde was appointed architect-conservator of the Museo del Prado, and in 1937 was a member of the Central Treasury of the Artistic Board, chaired by Timoteo Pérez Rubio(es).
 In August 1936 the museum's deputy director Francisco Javier Sánchez Cantón(es) had the paintings moved to the lower parts of the Prado.

 On 16 November 1936 eight incendiary bombs fell on the museum, causing considerable damage to the structure.
 Vaamonde drew up a detailed plan of the impact of the bombs, with photographs, the next day.
 The plan and photographs were published in Mouseion, the press organ of the International Office of Museums directed by Euripide Foundoukidis, in October 1937.

 Prompted by Josep Renau, Director General of Fine Arts, the Republican government ordered the transfer of works from the Museo del Prado to Valencia for safekeeping, along with other works that had been seized.

-Jesús Martí Martín and Vaamonde helped transfer the great masterpieces of the Madrid museums to Valencia, where they avoided being destroyed by Franco's artillery and bombers.
+Jesús Martí Martín and Vaamonde helped transfer the masterpieces of the Madrid museums to Valencia, where they avoided being destroyed by Franco's artillery and bombers.

 Vaamonde was appointed head architect of the Junta Central de Incautación, Protección y Salvamento del Tesoro Artístico (Central Board for Seizure, Protection and Rescue of the Artistic Treasure).

-He was thus in charge of security of the museum, reception of the masterpieces moved to Valencia and preparation of places where the artistic treasure would be conserved in that city.
+He was in charge of security of the museum, reception of the masterpieces moved to Valencia, and preparation of places where the works would be conserved in that city.
 Vaamonde converted the Torres de Serranos and the Church of the Colegio del Patriarca as repositories for the salvaged artwork.
 In 1937 a foreign delegation was invited to review the preservation work, and the English members published a very favorable article about what had been done in The Times.

 Martí and Vaamonde helped design bomb shelters in the Cuatro Caminos and Pacífico neighborhoods of Madrid.

 Vaamonde was also Deputy General Commissioner for the Spanish Pavilion in the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris, Secretary of Propaganda in 1938, and then Delegate in Paris of the National Committee for Aid to Republican Spain in place of Victoria Kent.